Karam-Allahham/CW2025/README.md

 Fix: Removing broken InputHandler recreation in setEventListener
 - Removed code that created new InputHandler without setting up callbacks, which would break keyboard input handling

+Fix: Return copy of matrix board to preserve encapsulation
+- getBoardMatrix() now returns a defensive copy instead of the direct reference which prevents external modification of game state